Alina Nastase

-Alina Nastase (also Năstase) (born 19 March 1990) is a Romanian-Spanish actress, model, director and producer.
+Alina Nastase (also Năstase /nəsˈtɑːzeɪ/, /ro/; born 19 March 1990) is a Romanian-Spanish actress, model, director and producer.
 She is known for her participation in the films Vigilo El Camino, The key Game and the TV series Surviving The Cartel and The Barrier.

 Childhood

 Nastase was born in Bucharest and studied at the Waldon School of Arts.
 Her first dream was to become a painter.

 Career

 Nastase relocated with her family to Zaragoza at the age of 14.

 Nastase's first movie was Side B. The following year, she starred in Vigilo el Camino, a thriller about a satanic cult leader directed by Pablo Aragües.
 Her next role was in the 2015 remake of Vampyre, directed by Víctor Matellano.

 In 2016, she starred in the film A Stroke of Luck and appeared in an episode of Acacias 38.
 The following year, she featured in the short films Pasarea (2018) and Hermana (2020).

 In 2020, she played the role of a spy in Antena 3's The Barrier, which later premiered internationally on Netflix in September 2020.
 She also had a recurring role as Susy in the TV series Desaparecidos and a supporting role in the film The Life Was That, alongside Petra Martínez, Ana Castillo, and Ramón Barea.

 In 2022, she played the role of Natasha in the film The Key Game, alongside actors such as Tamar Novas and Belén Cuesta.
 That same year, she made her American television debut as the lead actress in the series Surviving the Cartel, portraying Rachel Parker.
 In 2024, she made a guest appearance in the Netflix production Alpha Males.